“My nickname in High School was Jack o’ Lantern because I’m missing nine teeth”

 More Halloween Origami

 If you are looking for more ideas of what to fold for Halloween, you can check out my review of Stephane Gigandet’s book Origami for Halloween.
+I have also written about a few other models that are perfect for Halloween, including:

 You can also subscribe to the mailing list by entering your email in the box below: